Back to blog

 const ctx = canvas.getContext('2d');

-// Set canvas dimensions for scaling
+// Step 2: Set canvas dimensions for scaling.

-canvas.width = img.width * scaleFactor;
+canvas.width = img.naturalWidth * scaleFactor;

-canvas.height = img.height * scaleFactor;
+canvas.height = img.naturalHeight * scaleFactor;

-// Draw the SVG image onto the canvas
+// Draw the SVG image onto the canvas.

 ctx.drawImage(img, 0, 0, canvas.width, canvas.height);